GENEMEDICS APP

 GENEMEDICS NUTRITION

 ARA 290, also known as cibinetide, is an 11–amino acid peptide that has potent tissue-protective and tissue-regenerative properties.
-It is called “nonhematopoietic peptide” because ARA 290 exerts its beneficial effects without stimulating erythropoesis or red blood cell production.
-Preclinical and clinical studies have shown that by selectively interacting with the innate repair receptor, ARA 290 mediates tissue protection.
+It is called “nonhematopoietic peptide” because ARA 290 exerts its beneficial effects without stimulating erythropoiesis or red blood cell production.
+Preclinical and clinical studies have shown that by selectively interacting with the innate repair receptor, ARA 290 mediates tissue repair and regeneration, offering therapeutic potential for various conditions.

 ARA 290 is designed from the structure of erythropoietin.
 It mediates tissue protection by selectively interacting with the innate repair receptor.
 This in turn stimulates tissue repair and decreases inflammation and apoptosis (programmed cell death).

 By selectively interacting with the innate repair receptor, ARA 290 exerts its regenerative effects on different body tissues.
-Strong scientific evidence supports its benefits on various forms of tissue injuries:
+This targeted mechanism of action makes ARA 290 a promising candidate for therapeutic interventions aimed at promoting tissue repair and regeneration.

 Neuropathic pain is often debilitating because it presents as a shooting or burning pain.
 Sometimes, it can resolve on its own but is usually chronic in nature.
 In worst cases, it comes and goes and can significantly alter one’s quality of life.
 Interestingly, there is an overwhelming body of clinical evidence suggesting that ARA 290 can offer long-term relief for neuropathic pain associated with nerve damage or a malfunctioning nervous system: